giacomelli/GeneticSharp/README.md

    - Time evolving
    - Fitness stagnation
    - Fitness threshold
+   - And e Or (allows combine others terminations)
  - Randomizations
    - Basic randomization (using System.Random)
    - Fast random
-   - Troschuetz
    - If you need a special kind of randomization for your GA, just implement the IRandomization interface.
  - Runner app (GTK#) showing the library solving TSP (Travelling Salesman Problem).
  - Mono support